 Who is Covered by the Eviction Moratorium?

-For residential tenants, all are covered until December 31, 2022.
+For residential tenants, tenants who earn less than 80% of median income are covered until March 31, 2023.
 That includes tenants in single family homes, renters in mobile homes, and condos.
 The resolution covers all unincorporated areas in Los Angeles County, and all cities in the county with eviction rules with less strict or similar rules to the county’s framework.

 What is Allowed and what is Not Allowed under the Resolution’s Phase I?